 - YouTube Music

-Clearly, your choice of voice assistant will affect the music you can ask for (though it doesn’t limit what you can run on Sonos using the app).
-Spotify users won’t even notice, but if you’re a Google, YouTube or Apple Music user, you may find your voice A.I. choice has been made for you.
+Clearly, your choice of voice assistant will affect the music you can ask for, though it doesn’t limit what you can run on

 Winner: Apple HomePod

-The Apple HomePod has been envisioned from the start as a Siri-powered smart speaker that is meant to be deeply embedded in the overall Apple ecosystem, and it shows.
+The HomePod has been envisioned from the start as a Siri-powered smart speaker that is meant to be deeply embedded in the overall Apple ecosystem, and it shows.
 As is always the case with Apple’s walled-garden approach to design, this yields both good and bad results.
 On the one hand, Apple has complete control over the HomePod’s development as a product.
-Apple owns the hardware, it owns the voice assistant, and it owns the only streaming music service the HomePod is currently compatible with.
-This means that the HomePod — in theory — should deliver superb voice-assistant user experience, and for the most part, it does.
-You can use the HomePod as a speakerphone for your iPhone, get Siri to answer questions about the music that’s playing, and its integration with Apple’s HomeKit makes controlling smart-home devices a breeze (more on this later).
+Apple owns the hardware, it owns the virtual assistant, and it owns the only streaming music service the HomePod is currently compatible with.
+This means that the HomePod — in theory — should deliver a superb user experience, and for the most part, it does.
+You can use the HomePod as a speakerphone for your iPhone, you can get Siri to answer questions about the music you’re playing, and its integration with Apple’s HomeKit makes controlling smart-home devices a breeze (more on this later).

-Beyond music, smart speakers are your voice-enabled gateway to an entire universe of smart home devices, from fridges to lightbulbs, to thermostats.
+Beyond music, smart speakers are your voice-enabled gateway to an entire universe of smart home devices, from fridges to lightbulbs to thermostats.
 But as with so many things in our tech-driven worlds, what you can control is very much determined by a smart device’s compatibility with your chosen voice assistant.
-As we’ve already mentioned, the Sonos One can be set-up with either Alexa or Google Assistant.
-Between these two A.I., you’re looking at being able to control nearly every smart device on the planet.
-But just like your voice assistant choice affects which music services you can ask for, it also affects which smart home devices you can control.
-For now, more devices are compatible with Alexa than Google Assistant, though that may not be true forever.
+As we’ve already mentioned, the

-It’s possible that as Apple evolves its support for the HomePod, and if you’re ever able to use any music service other than Apple Music, we may reconsider our choice.
-However, for now, the Sonos One is the better smart speaker.
+It’s possible that as Apple evolves its support for the HomePod, (and when it finally gets third-party music service support), we may reconsider our choice.
+However, for now, the